allforcode/PHPPaging/README.md

 The page list is composed of the links of ```First```, ```<```(previous page), ```1 2 3 4```(page numbers), ```>``` (next page) and ```Last```.
 You can specify how many pagers occuring in your page, or showing all of them by default.

 ##How to use:
-...Assuming you have already connect with your databas:
+   Assuming you have already connect with your databas:

 1. In your PHP page, firstly initialize a current page variable by